nicfv/Me/ucd/index.md

 In 2021, I worked in a team of 6 to design a device that would aid in the research of neurobiology.
 Our device was to keep the head of a mouse still to conduct brain scans while allowing the rest of the mouse to experience natural movement.
 Our team came up with a spherical treadmill for the mouse to run on, surrounded by virtual reality screens to emulate being in a maze.
 We called this, the _Oculus Mouse_.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Tosy8NLFmXs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Engineer In Training

-In February of 2021, I took and passed the FE and obtained my EIT license.

-## Graduate

-I started my graduate education in Fall of 2021 as a master's student in mechanical and aerospace engineering.
-I am currently working towards my degree and expecting to graduate by June of 2022.
-I am tailoring my focus towards computational science and analysis.
-Some of the key courses that I have taken include:

-* Computer Aided Mechanical Design
-* Advanced Data Visualization
-* Advanced Energy Systems
-* Experimental Uncertainty

 [Go Back](/)